manas96/manas96.github.io/aboutme.md

 * ***Space***: The cosmos both humbles and inspires me.
 That our whole world is a [Pale Blue Dot](https://en.wikipedia.org/wiki/Pale_Blue_Dot) is humbling.
 Despite our insignificance, having reached [beyond our solar system](https://en.wikipedia.org/wiki/Voyager_1) is inspiring.

 I am a typist.
-According to [this typing test](https://10fastfingers.com/typing-test/english), I average at 77 words per minute which falls in the [top 10 percentile](img/typing.png) of the website's users.
-I had no formal typing lessons, I learnt typing simply by spending a lot of time in front of a keyboard since highschool(playing World of Warcraft mostly) and always trying to increase my speed.
+On [this typing test](https://10fastfingers.com/typing-test/english), I had an average score of 77 words per minute which falls in the [top 10 percentile](img/typing.png) of the website's users.
+I had no formal typing lessons, I learnt typing simply by spending a lot of time in front of a keyboard since highschool(playing World of Warcraft mostly) and always trying to improve.

+My [Myers–Briggs Type Indicator](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator) is [INFJ(Introversion, Intuition, Feeling, Judging)](https://www.16personalities.com/infj-strengths-and-weaknesses).
+While I agree that a 10 minute quiz is not enough to describe a person, I possess quiet a few INFJ personality traits listed on the website.
+Make of that what you will.